qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_calculator.rst

-If you want to mask out parts of a raster, because you are only interested in elevations above 0 meter, you can use following expression to create a mask and apply the result to a ne raster in one step.
+If you want to mask out parts of a raster, because you are only interested in elevations above 0 meter, you can use following expression to create a mask and apply the result to a raster in one step.

 ::